Contributed By Wesslau Sӧderqvist Advokatbyrå

 Groups of undertakings or groups of enterprises engaged in economic activity with establishments in third countries may seek the approval for binding corporate rules to allow the transfer of personal data between their establishments.

 As with the European Commission adequacy decisions, there are also ongoing discussions regarding the validity of the standard contractual clauses.
-There is a case pending before the CJEU regarding the validity of such clauses.

 Derogations for Specific Situations

 In the absence of adequacy decisions or appropriate safeguards, transfers to third countries may be allowed if the data subject has consented after having been informed of the possible risks and if the transfer is necessary for, for example, conclusion or performance of certain contracts or making legal claims.
 The IMY refers to the EDPB guidelines 2/2018 for guidance on such derogations.

 Swedish law does not require any government notifications for transferring data internationally.